HOGENT-Web/csharp/chapters/07/slides/presentation.md

 - Mechanism to **serialize data**
 - **Independent** of language, platform...
-- Like XML or JSON but smaller, faster and simpler
+- Like XML or JSON but smaller, faster since they're binary
-- Works with so called messages
 - Messages transformed into a **binary** format before being sent
 - Every property of a message gets a number
     - Used to parse incoming/create outgoing buffers